 The maison’s roots really stretch back to 1909, when Italian furniture maker Joseph Gatti immigrated to Paris.
 His dream was to make a family business that cherished “craft and connection”, says Benoît, whose own father worked in the atelier and eventually took over once Madame Gatti (the daughter of Joseph) passed away 25 years ago.
 “We were four people when my father bought it,” he says.
 Now, they’re nearly two-dozen.

 The original atelier was also a child of the Belle Epoque, one of Paris’ most opulent eras.
 The houses were grand.
-The parks, vastly meticulous.
-“You’d order your Gatti recliner in the winter,” he says, “and they’d be ready in about three or four months for the coming season.
+The parks, vast and meticulous.
+“You’d order your Gatti recliners in the winter,” he says, “and they’d be ready in about three or four months for the coming season.
 No part of that process has changed [for us] , even though the times have.
-We’re still made to order. ”
+We’re still made-to-order.”

 Our tour of the production line essentially follows the birth of a Gatti chair – of which there are about 30 models and woven patterns.